No matter what, life’s worth living!

-- Users with motor or dexterity impairments: People with a broken arm, Repetitive Strain Injury (RSI).
+- Users with motor or dexterity impairments: People with a broken arm or repetitive Strain Injury (RSI).
 These individuals use the keyboard, voice dictation, etc.

 - Users with hearing impairments: Completely or temporarily deaf.
-Your websites must, however, consider visual alternatives for sound, such as flashing alert.
+Your websites must, however, consider visual alternatives for sound, such as flashing alerts.

 A word on ADA Compliance